 The South's Unification Ministry says negotiators reached the deal on the Kaesong industrial complex following lengthy negotiations that lasted through early Wednesday.

 The two sides tentatively agreed last month to reopen the facility, which was effectively closed by the North in April.
 But the South was still looking for compensation for its companies hit by the closure.

-The owner of one of the Kaesong factories, Rok-Sec Garments President Park Young-man, said he is very happy with the agreement, but that the process of getting back to business will take some time.
+The owner of one of the Kaesong factories, Rok-Sec Garments President Park Young-man, told VOA's Korean service that he is very happy with the agreement, but the process of getting back to business will take some time.

 The South's statement said the two sides agreed that South Korean companies would not pay taxes for this year.
 They also agreed to open the complex to foreign investors, which could make it harder to shut down operations in the future.